What is Testosterone

 What are the benefits of TRT

 Testosterone Replacement Therapy can prevent or reduce the likelihood of developing Diabetes, Cardiovascular Disease, Obesity, Osteoporosis, as well as Depression and Anxiety.
-Other studies have shown that long term use of testosterone (7-10 years) was effective in maintaining sexual function, bone density, and muscle mass.
-Yet, the data we were looking for was finally published in a 15 year study published in 2015, involving over 83,00 European veterans with low testosterone.
-Results showed that patients with low testosterone whose testosterone levels were normalized were 56% less likely to die from any cause compared to those patients with low testosterone who were not treated.
+Other studies have shown that long term use of testosterone (7-10 years) was effective in maintaining bone density and muscle mass.
+What I consider the “Holy Grail’ of testosterone research came out in 2015, involving over 83,00 European veterans with low testosterone.
+Results showed that patients with low testosterone who underwent Testosterone Replacement Therapy (TRT) and whose testosterone levels were normalized were 56% less likely to die from any cause compared to those patients with low testosterone who were not treated.
 They were also 36% less likely to suffer from a stroke and 24% less likely to have a heart attack.
 The bottom line is; if you suffer from low testosterone and you want to live a long life, you are more likely to do that if you are on testosterone.